EN 简体中文

 • descriptive dialogs, constantly improved due to user feedback

-• allows moving files by right-dragging them in the windows explorer
+• allows moving files by right-dragging them in the Windows explorer

 • All Subversion protocols are supported